 The Adestra / IDM State of Digital Personalization report looked at marketers’ attitudes to email personalization.

 The email subscriber’s name is the most commonly used piece of customer data for email marketing, as you might expect.

 It’s notable that data which provides real insight into customer behavior is less widely used.
 Transaction data is collected by 49% of marketers, but only used regularly by 25%.

 55% of client-side marketers cited integrating data as the main barrier to using personalization in email marketing.

 Personalized Emails and Consumers

-Taken from a bluehornet survey, these results show customer expect retailers to use implicit and explicit data to personalize marketing emails.
+Taken from a bluehornet survey, these email marketing statistics show that customers expect retailers to use implicit and explicit data to personalize marketing emails.

 The Best Time to Send Cart Abandonment Emails

 We know that cart abandonment emails work well, but the timing can make a massive difference to their effectiveness.